Pistorius case embarrasses South African police again

 They drew global outrage in August, when police gunned down 34 striking miners in a single day, reviving memories of grisly human rights abuses under apartheid.

-The Pistorius bail trial has now added to the embarrassment, as the track star's defence team has uncovered a series of amateurish mistakes, forcing police to admit to running a sloppy investigation.
+The Pistorius bail trial has now added to the embarrassment, as the track star's defense team has uncovered a series of amateurish mistakes, forcing police to admit to running a sloppy investigation.

 "Unfortunately there are too many instances of poor police work," said Gerhard Kemp, a professor of criminal law at the University of Stellenbosch.